Now accepting enrollment into our medically supervised Weight Loss program. Schedule a free consultation today.

 The team at InCare considers medical marijuana as a treatment option for numerous conditions, symptoms, and side effects.
 Your provider decides which component of medical marijuana (THC or CBD) to emphasize in your treatment based on the symptoms and complications you exhibit.

-We commonly prescribe medical marijuana as part of treatment for:
+We commonly evaluate medical marijuana as part of treatment for:

 If your provider believes that taking medical marijuana will benefit your wellness, we help you choose a preferred way to take the medication.
 Medical marijuana is available in many forms, including oils, extracts, and inhalants.
-You must fill your prescription at a medical marijuana dispensary.
+InCare is not a medical marijuana dispensary.

 While studies are ongoing about the long-term effects of medical marijuana, medical marijuana is generally very safe.